domschl/tensor-poet/README.md

 ### History

 * 2022-03-06: Retested with Tensorflow 2.8 and latest Apple plugins.
-Apple's LSTM seems fixed now! (tensorflow_macos 2.8, tensorflow_metal 0.4)
+Apple's LSTM seems fixed now! (tensorflow_macos 2.8, tensorflow_metal 0.4).
+Now TPU in Colab
+is broken for LSTMs (bad convergence).
 * 2021-10-13: Retested with Tensorflow 2.6 and latest Apple plugins.
 While tensorflow_metal is fast, the current LSTM implementation seems broken, training does not converge to meaningful results with Apple's HW/SW.
 * 2021-08-21: Fixed links to Gutenberg, retests with Apple's latest plugins.